Legendary Artifact

 • Electroreception: You may detect electromagnetic fields, electric currents, and even neurological activity in a 50 foot radius from yourself at all times.
 When detecting neurological activity, you learn nothing but the creature's rough size.

-• Taste: You can recognize any flavor you have previously tasted and name it, and may determine the composition of something based on its taste.
+• Taste: You can recognize any flavor you have previously tasted, and you may determine the composition of something based on its taste.
+You can immediately detect any poison or dangerous food or drink you taste and spit it out to avoid being dosed.

 Any senses which have been heightened cannot be overloaded.
 Battle Scars you receive cannot affect these senses.